Acheronauta

-Acheronauta is a genus of extinct vermiform arthropod that lived in the early Silurian (Telychian-Sheinwoodian stages) Waukesha biota fossil site in southeast Wisconsin.
+Acheronauta is a genus of extinct worm-shaped arthropod that lived in the early Silurian (Telychian-Sheinwoodian stages) Waukesha biota fossil site in southeast Wisconsin.
 This arthropod was first discovered alongside the biota in 1985, but was not fully described until October 2022.
 This creature was recognized and described as a possible early mandibulate (the grouping of arthropods including crustaceans and hexapods).
 This description is very important as much of the fauna of the biota remain undescribed, and its discovery has allowed for paleontologists to get a better grasp of the diversity of the arthropod fauna at the site.
-Multiple phylogenetic analyses were performed, and it seems that this arthropod forms a previously undiscovered clade with the Devonian stem-arthropod Captopodus, and the somewhat enigmatic group Thylacocephala.
+Multiple phylogenetic analyses were performed, and it was found that this arthropod forms a previously undiscovered clade with the Devonian stem-arthropod Captopodus, and the somewhat enigmatic group Thylacocephala.

 Acheronauta has been assessed as a possible basal mandibulate, which are distinguished from other arthropods due to the presence of mandibles.
 While its specific placement in the mandibulate family tree has not been fully known, it is accepted to occupy a position near the base of the grouping.

 Discovery and naming

-Before it was named, Acheronauta was recognized as one of the most abundant arthropod fossils from the biota (only behind a so far undescribed dalmantid trilobite, and several leperditicopid ostracods).
+Before it was named, Acheronauta was recognized as one of the most abundant arthropod fossils from the biota (only behind the dalmantid trilobite Waukeshaaspis, and several leperditicopid ostracods).
 Leading up to its description, this arthropod was not well studied, and remained an enigmatic genus.
 About twenty-three fossils are known of this arthropod that were found in the 1980s and 1990s due to the initial quarrying activity that revealed the lagerstätte.
 Currently these fossils are housed in the UWGM, along with many of the other fossils from the site.
 The fossils of this creature were originally assumed to be thylacocephalans without a whole-body carapace.

 Acheronauta derives from the Latin word Acheronta, which is the latin version of the Greek word Acheron, which itself is another name for the River of Woe, a river of the Greek underworld.
 The last part of the genus name Nauta means "sailor".
-Acheronauta thus is translated as ‘sailor on the River of Woe'.
+Acheronauta thus is translated as 'sailor on the River of Woe'.
 This name is a reference to the harsh environments of Silurian Waukesha that allowed for this site to be preserved.
 The species name Stimulapis derives from the latin words Stimulas which means sting, and apis which means bee.
-The specific epithet translates to ‘sting like a bee’, which according to the authors of the paper is in honor of the American boxer Muhammad Ali.
+The specific epithet translates to 'sting like a bee', which according to the authors of the paper is in honor of the American boxer Muhammad Ali.

 Many of the specimens of A. stimulapis do not preserve the full anatomy of the arthropod, however the large number of specimens helped paleontologists reconstruct it.